 I’m pleased to say that, despite some hiccups, this held true through the end.
 I’d even hazard to say this season was even better than Yami Shibai 1.

-Episode 3: The Crow Children – 7/10: Marked off mostly for not really being scary at all, this is an interesting and enjoyable story with some pretty nice visuals.
+Episode 3: The Crow Children This one was not really scary at all, but this is an interesting and enjoyable story with some pretty nice visuals.

-Episode 4: Copycat – 8.5/10: This one was very cleverly written.
+Episode 4: Copycat This story was very cleverly written.
 While it is predictable to a point, the absolute ending throws you for a loop.
 This story is also creepy on the basis of being a very realistic scenario and not relying on supernatural circumstances to get a scare across.

 Additional Information and Notes: Yami Shibai 5 was produced by ILCA and is currently licensed in the US by Sentai Filmworks.